UBIC-repo/Whitepaper/README.md

 - [Other applications](#other-applications)

 # Universal Basic Income Currency
-In current cryptocurrency schemes rewards are distributed to entities that secure the network through Proof of Work or Proof of Stake mechanisms, there are no rewards for being part of the network.
-Current reward mechanisms always result in a very asymmetric value distribution between participants, therefore UBIC proposes a monetary system where all participants are rewarded through a universal basic income.
+In current cryptocurrency schemes, rewards are distributed to entities that secure the network through Proof of Work or Proof of Stake mechanisms.
+There are no rewards for being part of the network.
+Because current reward mechanisms always result in a very asymmetric value distribution between participants, UBIC proposes a monetary system where all participants are rewarded through a universal basic income.

 # Previous work and other projects
-As of 2020 thousands of cryptocurrencies exist and UBIC is not the first project aiming to implement a UBI distribution.
-The main difference between non-UBI and UBI cryptocurrencies is for the need to solve the sybil attack.
+As of 2020, thousands of cryptocurrencies exist and UBIC is not the first project aiming to implement a UBI distribution.
+The main difference between non-UBI and UBI cryptocurrencies is the need to solve the Sybil attack.

-Some projects like "Duniter" for example have started to create a web of trust that requires users to "verify" each others.
-While the idea is simple building a secure web of trust is actually rather complex requiring advanced graph theory algorithms and manual verification.
-Another approach is a Turing-Test for participants - for example simultanous puzzle-solving with "Idena" -, which consumes a lot of lifetime for willing participants while resistance against artificial intelligence is a continous challenge.
+Some projects like "Duniter" for example have created a Web of Trust (WOT) that requires users to "verify" each other.
+While the idea is simple, actually building a secure Web of Trust is complex and requires advanced graph theory algorithms and manual verification.
+Another approach, which can be seen through puzzle-solving with “Idena” is a Turing-Test for participants.
+This type of test consumes a lot of time for willing participants and resistance against artificial intelligence remains a continuous challenge.

-UBIC attempts to solve this issue through another approach where the innovation gap is much lower by using the already existent digital features offered by modern Passports.
+UBIC attempts to solve this issue through a new approach, where the innovation gap is much lower, by using existing digital features offered by modern passports.

 # Economics
 A currency with unlimited supply is likely to have little to no value.
-This is why the total supply should be caped to a fixed amount every year.
-There will be different currencies running on one unique blockchain each currency will be associated to one country and be identified by U + the iso2 country code.
+This is why the total supply should be capped to a fixed amount every year.
+While there will be different currencies running on one unique blockchain, each currency will be associated with one country.
+They will be identified by U + the iso2 country code.

-UCH will be the currency for Switzerland, UDE for Germany, UAT for Austria and UUK for the UK.
+For example, ‘UCH’ will be the currency for Switzerland, ‘UDE’ for Germany, ‘UAT’ for Austria, and ‘UUK’ for the UK.

-A large share of this supply will be equally distributed among addresses that were successfully associated to a passport.
-This means that if the block supply for UCH the Swiss UBIC currency is 100 units per block and there are 50 registered passports each will get 2 units per block.
-Some weeks later there are 500 registered passports, the reward will still be 100 units per block or a tiny bit more, now every passport holder will get 0.2 units per block.
+A large share of the supply will be equally distributed among addresses that were successfully associated with a passport.
+What this means is that if the block supply for UCH, the Swiss UBIC currency, is 100 units per block and there are 50 registered passports, each will get 2 units per block.
+Some weeks later, when there are 500 registered passports and the reward is still 100 units per block, every passport holder will get 0.2 units per block.

-The table bellow shows the distribution rates for each UBIC currency.
+The table below shows the distribution rates for each UBIC currency.

 | Currency code | Country  | UBI yearly emission rate | additional information
 | :---- | :--------- | :---------------- | :------------- |